 People are complex, our wants and desires and needs are complex, and if a bot cannot grapple that complexity then people will simply end up frustrated.
 And as we know, when customers are frustrated, they will then blame the company, blame the chatbot, and never want to bother again — and rightly so.

 When it comes to chatbots, and AI in general, we need to have a more truthful and honest conversation: not just for our benefit, but for the customers benefit as well.
 We can’t attempt to apply chatbots into every single interaction and situation; hence why we need to understand when they are most useful.

 So of course, the best way to understand exactly how and when to positively leverage a chatbot would be to understand exactly how and when and why chatbots are being used.

 Painting the technology and capability as a perfect solution, or an end to customer service agents, is not only being dishonest, it is just blatantly wrong.

-That is why we need to have a realistic conversation and discussion about this technology, just like with live chat, or video conferencing, or any other tool that is being promised to revolutionize the way we work.
+That is why we need to have a real conversation and discussion about this technology, just like with live chat, or video conferencing, or any other tool that is being promised to revolutionize the way we work.
 This is in reality, within a much more general sense, is a large issue with all Artificial Intelligence discussions.
 Chatbots are a very easy way to understand this.

 And when it comes to chatbots, companies are quick to hail their latest technology as the be all end all solution.
 At first, we saw many claiming that chatbots could be the end of human agents, or could revolutionize support structures.

 The reality is that chatbots fit in a very unique use-case and situation, and we have to learn what that is to better leverage it.
 They can be used for basic customer service, sales assistance, or a form of conversational marketing.
-Again, understanding these real-world experiences and situations are what help us truly understand how, when and why we should be using chatbots.
+Again, understanding these real-world experiences and situations is what helps us truly understand how, when and why we should be using chatbots.